roof-boy/PicShare/README.md

 ## Possible upload error

-When uploading, if the image exceeds too big, it will return to the upload page with the url "..upload.php?error=error_file_upload".
+When uploading, if the image exceeds the maximum file size, it will return to the upload page with the url "..upload.php?error=error_file_upload".
 If the upload is succesful it should return you to the main page where you will be able to see your post.